minitwit-tdb/DevOps/CONTRIBUTE.md

 ## Repository setup

-Monorepo
+This project will use a monorepo to allow for easy code sharing between different projects.

 ## Branching model

-Git flow should be used for this project.
+Git flow should be used for this project. <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>

 ## Distributed development workflow

-We're using a Centralized Workflow
+We're using a Centralized Workflow.

 ## How should contributions look like?